guilhermehuther/whatsapp_automatic_sender/README.md

 * Paths for the photos must be full *C:\Users\CURRENT_USER\Desktop* or *blank* if you just want the message to be sent.

-* Cellphone numbers can vary from country to country so be aware of how the Whatsapp API uses your cellphone number pattern in your country [Explication example for Brazilian numbering](https://faq.whatsapp.com/5913398998672934/).
+* Cellphone numbers can vary from country to country so be aware of how the Whatsapp API uses your cellphone number pattern in your country [explication example for Brazilian numbering](https://faq.whatsapp.com/5913398998672934/).
 In the .csv example file has the USA and Brazil patterns of cellphone number usage respectively.